dmitriy-iliyov/spring-outbox/README.md

 ### Polling Mechanism

 The polling mechanism is based on selecting events by type, sorted by creation date (or by retry date after the first failed delivery attempt).
 Events of different types can be processed in parallel using threads from a dedicated library-managed thread pool (you can manage this with `thread-pool-size`).
-Detailed configuration options and recommendations for pool size are available [here](#global).
+Detailed configuration options and recommendations for pool size are [here](#global).

 To enable parallel event processing across multiple application instances, the library uses `FOR UPDATE SKIP LOCKED`, which allows concurrent processing of event batches.
 This architectural decision has two drawbacks:
 - Performance degrades as the number of instances increases due to longer search times for available event batches